-The percentage ownership calculations for beneficial ownership are based on 14,599,294 shares of common stock outstanding as of November 21, 2016.
-The percentage of common stock beneficially owned after the offering assumes the sale of (A) all 10,588,235 Class A Units being offered in this offering at an assumed public offering price of \$0.85, the reported closing price of our common stock on The NASDAQ Capital Market on November 21, 2016, and (B) all 3,000 Class B Units being offered in this offering, and further assuming that all Series A convertible preferred stock are converted into an aggregate of 3,529,412 shares of our common stock (assuming a conversion price of \$0.85, the reported closing price of our common stock on The NASDAQ Capital Market on November 21, 2016).
+The percentage ownership calculations for beneficial ownership are based on 14,559,766 shares of common stock outstanding as of November 22, 2016.
+The percentage of common stock beneficially owned after the offering reflects the sale of all 17,142,858 Class A Units at the public offering price.
 The percentage ownership information after this offering assumes no exercise of the warrants to be issued in this offering.